 Now in America and with their newfound “wealth”, meat was easily purchased.
 In the grocery store the newly arrived contadina could also find flour, fresh tomatoes and other fresh vegetables; as well as herbs and spices.
 Fresh milk and eggs were often delivered to the door.
 Now Mamma and Nonna could put the “best” on the table everyday and without the additional backbreaking labor of doing so.
 It was from this newly found “Abbondanza”, or plentitude, of food that spaghetti and meatballs as we know it in America today evolved.

 While you certainly do find various versions of meatballs in Italy, where they are known as “polpetta”, or plural “polpette”, they differ in their preparation and serving style from their Italian-American cousins.
+And, they are often made without meat all, but with vegetables or fish, as in “Polpette di Melanzze”, Eggplant Polpette and “Polpette di Pesce”, Fish Polpette.
 In Italy, polpette are typically the size of golf balls, and in the Abruzzo you also find a variety known as polpettine that are about the size of marbles.
-Traditionally, polpette are made with any meat or fish combined with breadcrumbs or chopped stale bread soaked in milk, egg, grated cheese such as Parmigiano or Pecorino, onion, garlic and other herbs.
+Traditionally, “Polpette di Carne”, Meat Polpette, are made with beef, veal, pork or lamb and various combinations of breadcrumbs or chopped stale bread soaked in milk, egg, grated cheese such as Parmigiano or Pecorino, onion, garlic and other herbs.
 Importantly, the ratio of breadcrumbs is equal to or greater than the meat, and the greater amount of bread makes the polpette moister and softer than their American analogs.
 They are often, but not always braised in “sugo di pomodoro”, tomato sauce, and eaten on their own, perhaps with some crusty homemade bread, “Pane Casereccio“.
 In the case of Abruzzo’s polpettine, they are served in “brodo” or broth.
 For example, as in the regional version of Zuppa di Scarola e Polpettine, Escarole soup with Polpettine.

 Though polpette are more traditionally found on the family table, they may at times be found in a trattoria or a more formal ristorante.
-If polpette are on the menu, they are served in the typical progression of an Italian meal where they may be offered in a zuppa as a “primo piatto” or first course.
-Or, offered as “carne”, ostensibly a meat dish, in the second course, or “secondo piatto”.
-But they are never combined with spaghetti or other pasta, which is a standalone primo piatto itself.
+However, if polpette are on the menu, they are served in the typical progression of an Italian meal where they may be offered in a zuppa as a “primo piatto”, a first course soup.
+Or, offered as “carne”, a meat dish, in the second course, or “secondo piatto”.
+But, they are never combined with spaghetti or other pasta, as an integrated primo or secondo piatto itself.

-So, spaghetti and meatballs is but one of the great Italian-American dishes not otherwise found in Italy as such; and, I know that my readers have enjoyed eating the dish their entire lives.
-So, next time the urge strikes for a big bowl, give my meatballs a try with your favorite spaghetti sauce and tell me what you think.
+Spaghetti and meatballs is but one of the great Italian-American dishes not otherwise found in Italy as such; though, I know that my readers have enjoyed eating the dish their entire lives.
+So, next time the urge strikes for a big bowl, give these meatballs a try with your favorite spaghetti sauce and tell me what you think.
+This is one of many different “meatballs” and other polpette I make and I’ll post others later.

 - Preheat oven to 350 degrees